maurosampietro/UltraMapper.CommandLine/README.md

   - <b>Collections of complex types</b> are supported, recursively, without limits
   example: --sum [ (a b) (c d) (e f) ]

+  - Parameters can be specified indicating the param name.
+    Named params must appear after non-named params.
+    Non-named params must be provided in a exact order.
+    By default the order the definition order of your params inside the commands class is used.
+    You can override the definition order by setting the property 'Order' via the 'Option' attribute

 ## Multiple advancements compared to other similar projects include: